bazingaedward/AHhost/README.md

+# AHhost

-# AHhost: a Django-based WebGIS web-App for data Visualization and Manipulation
+a Django-based WebGIS web-App for data Visualization and Manipulation

+---

-# Dependency:
+## Dependency:
 - JQuery
 - Openlayers4
 - Datatable.js